Jason Woolfe MSc, BA, dip. psychotherapist and counsellor, UKCP Accredited

 How therapy can help

-Are you stuck in a rut in which everything makes you feel anxious?
+Are you stuck in a rut of feeling low, depressed or anxious?
 Perhaps you are struggling to make sense of difficulties around you?
-If so, therapy can help through providing compassion and support to disentangle, confront and accept some of the painful aspects that life seems to put in our way.
+If so, I'm here to help you.
+Therapy can bring clarity to free up your energy, and recover your zest for life.
+Therapy can bring the positive change you've been longing for by providing the skills, compassion and support to disentangle, confront and accept some of the painful aspects that life seems to put in our way.

 Training, qualifications & experience